polypixeldev/website/src/content/projects/polypass.md

 name: Polypass
 color: red
 repo: polypixeldev/polypass
-description: A simple, secure, and easy to use password manager
+description: A simple, secure, and easy to use password manager.
 stack:
   - Dart
   - Flutter